rail5/autobuild/README.md

 ### Set-up

-After installing, run `autobuild -s` to complete set-up.
+After installing, run `sudo autobuild -s` to complete set-up.

 Your **CONFIG** file can be found at `/var/autobuild/config.toml`, and is where you can tell autobuild where to find your packages, as well as other settings